 What is a LEI?

-Yes, all counterparties to derivatives transactions in the European Union are expected to have a LEI for reporting to trade repositories under European Market Infrastructure Regulation (EMIR).
+Yes, you do!
+It is imperative that all counterparties to derivatives transactions in the European Union have a LEI for reporting to trade repositories under European Market Infrastructure Regulation (EMIR).
 Likewise, the LEI can be used for trading and trade reporting purposes in the United States.

 Whilst the LEI will clearly assist the regulatory authorities in monitoring and analysing threats to the stability of the financial markets, it can also be utilised by counterparties internally for risk management purposes.

 To obtain an LEI you must register with an authorised LEI issuer.
 They will carry out a validation check on the information provided and, assuming there is a successful validation, issue an LEI.
 There is a nominal charge for obtaining and LEI.
 Moreover, it is important to note that you must update your LEI annually.

 A list of those entities authorised to issue LEI’s can be found on the website of the Global Legal Entity Identifier Foundation (GLEIF) https://www.gleif.org/en